deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Goodnight, sir."
 Adam said, and turned to go.

-"Arés…"
+"Arés..."

 The young man turned to face him again.
 "Sir?"

-"…Legsy and I were in the habit of sharing a post-mission drink.
-You'd be…very welcome to join me in keeping that tradition alive."
+"...Legsy and I were in the habit of sharing a post-mission drink.
+You'd be...very welcome to join me in keeping that tradition alive."

 Adam blinked at him, then nodded, swallowing.
 "I'd like that." he managed.